 The following toppings contain one gram of carbs per serving and can be added to your pizza:

 - Chili peppers

 - Roasted red peppers

 We don’t think Domino’s offers lettuce wraps, but you can always ask.
 If they do, add the toppings to a lettuce wrap and create your own low-carb pizza pie.

 Gluten-free crusts might seem like a good option because they don’t contain wheat, but this doesn’t mean they are healthy or even remotely low-carb.

-The truth is that there are very few ingredients that can replace the texture of gluten in foods, so we recommend that you don’t even try.
-Additionally, the gluten-free pizza crust that you’ll find at Domino’s is not low-carb, so it’s a no-no for your keto diet.
+The truth is that there are very few ingredients that can replace the texture of gluten in foods, and many gluten-free pizza crusts contain corn, rice, and other grains to make up for it.

 #4.
 Go for a sandwich or a salad

 It’s easier to pick the bread off of a sandwich than it is pizza.
 Because of this, we recommend ordering a salad or sandwich the next time you visit Domino’s.
 They have two salad offerings: a classic garden salad and a chicken Caesar salad.